standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 Parent: QuestionAndAnswer
 Description: "A question whose answer is a date or a time" Answer substitute TemporalAnswer
-// _Do not_ use one of these patterns "Answer only date or time" or "Answer only TemporalAnswer"
+// DO NOT use one of these patterns: "Answer only date or time" or "Answer only TemporalAnswer"
 ```
 ***